 Does the student’s interest in the subject drive their passion for learning or avoiding the subject altogether?

-If the teacher is unsure, or uncaring as to how to interact with students, but rather focused on presenting the steps to learning as though students need to memorize them in order to learn, students may feel that the learning is square on their shoulders and that they won’t get the mental support they are seeking.
+If the teacher is unsure, or uncaring as to how to interact with students, and instead focused on just presenting information, students may feel that the learning is a square on their shoulders and that they won’t get the connections to learning they are seeking.

 Teachers may often try their best to encourage learning and critical thinking through problem solving, and yet students sometimes still feel that what they are learning in math is a waste of time and will no way influence what they want to do in life.